-This program supports young adults with barriers to employment, so they can obtain sustainable employment.
+This program helps young adults, who are experiencing barriers to employment, to obtain sustainable employment.

-The program provides employment supports and skills training that are based on the needs of the participant, to help them overcome these barriers and give them the skills they need to succeed.
+The program provides skills training and employment supports, that are based on the needs of the participant, to help overcome these barriers and give them the skills needed to succeed in the workplace and beyond.

 The program stream is primarily* open to unemployed or precariously employed young adults aged 18−24 who are generally employment ready—meaning they possess the necessary skills to seek, obtain, and keep a job once hired—but face one or more barriers to employment:

 - Lack of “soft skills” (such as appropriate workplace behaviours, interpersonal and communication skills)